-This delightful event organised by the Thames Valley & Great Western Omnibus Trust, often known as the ‘Kingsbridge 7’ 6” Vintage Bus Running Day’ is now in its twelfth year.
-In previous years the event just featured buses and coaches built to that width due to the narrow lanes, but more recently larger vehicles have joined the ranks of superbly turned out buses and coaches that operate in and around the area of the pretty town of Kingsbridge in Devon on one Saturday in September.
-This is the second time, the independent transport videos cameras have attended the event to record the operation of over 40 preserved buses and coaches in action for you to enjoy.
-As with most of our DVD programmes featuring running days, we start bright and early in the centre of Kingsbridge where we record the arrivals and departures of the buses and coaches at the small bus station.
+This delightful event organised by the Thames Valley & Great Western Omnibus Trust, in previous years known as the ‘Kingsbridge 7’ 6” Vintage Bus Running Day’ is now in its fourteenth year.
+Unfortunately the 2020 event was cancelled due to the on-going coronavirus pandemic.
+Indeed Covid-19 precautions were in place reducing the number of passengers carried on the buses and coaches at the 2021 event.
+In previous years the event just featured buses and coaches built to that width due to the narrow lanes, but more recently larger vehicles have joined the ranks of superbly turned out buses and coaches that operate in and around the area of the pretty town of Kingsbridge in Devon on just one Saturday in September.

 Produced by - Independent Transport Videos